 Bus passes are relatively cheap, and you can purchase them for the entire day or longer.

 Not only can you get on and off the bus whenever you see something cool that you want to check out, but you can also get off relatively frequently.
-Most busses stop every few blocks or so, making it easy to find one when you need to get to the next place.
+Most buses stop every few blocks or so, making it easy to find one when you need to get to the next place.

 Who knows, you may find a fabulous restaurant or an awesome souvenir shop you didn’t even know existed.
 Give the bus a chance and see what you can find.